nyomilm/React-Router-Basic-Nav/README.md

 ### Steps for setting up your Navigation

-* Inside of `Navigation.js` `import { Link } from 'react-router-dom'`.
+*X Inside of `Navigation.js` `import { Link } from 'react-router-dom'`.
-* Declare the `to` as the href on `<Link>` and specify the correct routes for your app to navigate towards.
+*X Declare the `to` as the href on `<Link>` and specify the correct routes for your app to navigate towards.
-* Head over to your app and start navigating.
+*X Head over to your app and start navigating.
 You should be able to see your URLS changing their paths as you go.
 Each path should display the proper component.

 ### Resources